MSc Molecular Techniques in Life Science

 Faculty and research

 Karolinska Institutet , KI, is the largest institution for medical and biomedicine education and research in Sweden.
+It is ranked as one of the best universities within its field and placed 40 among all universities in the THE World University Rankings 2019.
 Teachers engaged in courses within the programme and given by KI are all active researchers in basic or clinical research.
-More information is found

-Stockholm University, SU, hosts one of the largest faculties of Science in Sweden, and the programme teachers are active researchers in bioinformatics, biophysics, biochemistry, and molecular biology.
-The SU faculty at SciLifeLab have developed a number of widely used research tools, including projects such as, , and .
+Stockholm University hosts one of the largest faculties of Science in Sweden, and the programme teachers are active researchers in bioinformatics, biophysics, biochemistry, and molecular biology.
+The Stockholm University faculty at SciLifeLab have developed several widely used research tools, including projects such as Pfam , Pcons , and GROMACS .